bespinian/blog/content/posts/cloud-foundry-route-services.md

 $ cf create-user-provided-service rate-limiter-service -r https://rate-limiter.scapp.io
 ```

-You should aways use `https` for this URL to make the link between the CF router and your route service more secure.
+You should always use `https` for this URL to make the link between the CF router and your route service more secure.

 ### Bind Service to Route